 In 1893, Blind Lemon Jefferson was born near Galveston Texas, and although he made his home and his reputation in Dallas, he roamed far and wide around the South and the Mid-West as a 'wandering songster'.
 His companion for some years was Huddie 'Lead Belly' Ledbetter, who told many tales of their travelling times.
 They would hitch rides on trains, playing to entertain the crew and passengers.
 Silver City on the line to Forth Worth was a favourite destination, as Lead Belly recounts.
 “That was me and Blind Lemon's hangout.
 We had twenty-five or thirty girls each out there.
 We liked for the women to be around....... they brings men and that brings money.”
 Both men drank and gambled heavily as they worked the barrel-house circuit of saloons and gin-mills, but their double act was broken up in 1918 when Lead Belly was given thirty years in jail for the murder of Will Stafford.

-Lemon's reputation grew along with his record sales, and he was well known across the north as well as his old stomping grounds.
-He enjoyed the fruits of his successful years, and employed a chauffeur to drive his new car.
-It is said that in December 1929, Lemon was in Chicago when the car got stuck in the snow, and he sadly died from a heart attack in the back seat.
+With his reputation and record sales both on the rise, Lemon became a well-known figure in the north as well as in his old southern haunts.
+He relished the rewards of his successful career, even hiring a chauffeur to drive his brand new car.
+Tragically, in December 1929, Lemon was in Chicago when his car became trapped in the snow, and he suffered a fatal heart attack in the back seat.